List of World War I memorials and cemeteries in Champagne-Ardenne: Memorials to the Missing

 These battles involved the deaths of many men and there are two major British "Memorials to the Missing" for the men lost whose remains could not be identified.
 The memorials at La Ferté-sous-Jouarre links to the First Battle of the Marne, and that at Soissons which links to the 1918 battle.

 Monuments in Reims and the surrounding area

 Reims was a front-line city throughout the four years of the war and suffered bombardment from German artillery.
 The Reims Cathedral was bombed and damaged on many occasions, and images of it became a rallying icon in the non-German world.
-Sixty percent of Reims was destroyed during the 1914–1918 war, and 4,567 Reims men were killed in the conflict, with a further 740 civilian casualties.
+Sixty per cent of Reims was destroyed during the 1914–1918 war, and 4,567 Reims men were killed in the conflict, with a further 740 civilian casualties.